-In March 2000, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 44 ("FIN 44"), "Accounting for Certain Transactions involving Stock Compensation."
+In March 2000, the FASB issued Interpretation No. 44 ("FIN 44"), "Accounting for Certain Transactions involving Stock Compensation."
 The adoption of FIN 44 did not have a material impact on the consolidated results of operations or financial position of the Company.

-Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets."
+In January 2001, the Emerging Issues Task Force reached a consensus on EITF 99-20, "Recognition of Interest Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets."
 EITF 99-20 requires companies to account for all changes in forecasted revenues for retained beneficial interests prospectively through a change in the effective interest rate.
 The Company adopted EITF 99-20 on its effective date, April 1, 2001.
 The adoption did not have a material impact on the Company's consolidated results of operations or financial condition.

-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 141 ("SFAS 141"), "Business Combinations", which eliminates the pooling method of accounting for business combinations initiated after June 30, 2001.
-In addition, SFAS 141 addresses the accounting for intangible assets and goodwill acquired in a business combination.
-This portion of SFAS 141 is effective for business combinations completed after June 30, 2001.
-The Company does not expect that SFAS 141 will have a material impact on the Company's consolidated financial position or results of operations.
+In June 2001, the FASB issued SFAS No. 141, "Business Combinations", which eliminates the pooling method of accounting for business combinations initiated after June 30, 2001.
+In addition, SFAS No. 141 addresses the accounting for intangible assets and goodwill acquired in a business combination.
+This portion of SFAS No. 141 is effective for business combinations completed after June 30, 2001.
+The Company does not expect that SFAS No. 141 will have a material impact on the Company's consolidated financial position or results of operations.

-In July 2001, the FASB issued Statement of Financial Accounting Standards No. 142 ("SFAS 142"), Goodwill and Intangible Assets", which revised the accounting for purchased goodwill and intangible assets.
-Under SFAS 142, goodwill and intangible assets with indefinite lives will no longer be amortized and will be tested for impairment annually.
-SFAS 142 is effective for fiscal years beginning after December 15, 2001, with earlier adoption permitted.
-The Company does not expect that SFAS 142 will have a material impact on the Company's consolidated financial position or results of operations as a result of the future adoption of SFAS 142.
+In June 2001, the FASB issued SFAS No. 142, "Goodwill and Intangible Assets", which revised the accounting for purchased goodwill and intangible assets.
+Under SFAS No. 142, goodwill and intangible assets with indefinite lives will no longer be amortized and will be tested for impairment annually.
+SFAS No. 142 is effective for fiscal years beginning after December 15, 2001, with earlier adoption permitted.
+The Company does not expect that SFAS No. 142 will have a material impact on the Company's consolidated financial position or results of operations.